GrantExec, a Euna Solutions® company

 Strengthening Strategic Partnerships through Expert Engagement

-This funding opportunity provides financial support to non-profit organizations for bringing American experts to Brazil to foster collaboration and knowledge exchange in key sectors like energy, technology, and public safety.
+This funding opportunity provides financial support for not-for-profit organizations and educational institutions to bring American experts to Brazil for collaborative engagements in key sectors like energy, technology, and public safety, fostering stronger U.S.-Brazil relations.

 $250,000